-PROXY: A server that regulates the security policy of inputs and outputs to the Internet at application-layer level (FTP/file transfer, HTTP/Internet browsing, SMTP/email), unlike the firewall which operates on the lower layers.
+PROXY: a server regulating the security policy for incoming and outgoing traffic to and from the Internet at the application layers (FTP/file transfer, http/Internet browsing, SMTP/mail), unlike the firewall which acts on the lower layers.
 For example, it is the proxy that denies access to certain websites that have nothing to do with the business activity.
 Often it is integrated in the firewall.